-Widely known as one of the twin cities, Minneapolis, MinnesotaOpens in a new tab. was developed under the rich influence of its European Founders.
-Home to over 1,000 lakes and a captivating cityscape, Minneapolis has over 30 million touristsOpens in a new tab. a year, but is there a public transportation system for tourists and residents to use?
+Widely known as one of the twin cities, Minneapolis, Minnesota was developed under the rich influence of its European Founders.
+Home to over 1,000 lakes and a captivating cityscape, Minneapolis has over 30 million tourists a year, but is there a public transportation system for tourists and residents to use?

 Minneapolis, Minnesota has 3 main ways of public transportation: METRO light rail, METRO bus rapid transit, and the Northstar Commuter Rail.
 There is also the famous Skyway path that is available for those wanting to travel by foot.
 METRO transportation is available every day for all daytime hours.